vzool/docs/api/reference.md

 ### Get User

-Gets a single user from within this instance
+Gets a single user from within this instance.

 ```http
 GET /users/[pk]